christianrondeau/di.js/README.md

     kernel.set("property", instance);

-You can also define a construction method instead
+You can also define a construction method instead of an instance

     kernel.set("property", function() {
-		return creationFunction(params);
+		return ...;
 	});

-You can now inject recursive dependencies into an object
+You can now inject dependencies into an object and its recursive dependencies

+	var o = {
+		property: undefined
+	};

+    kernel.inject(o);

+Keep in mind that kernel.inject returns the instance, so you can create your objects in a single line

-    var instance = kernel.inject(createMyInstance());
+	var o = kernel.inject(createMyObject());

 Recursivity and reuse
 ---------------------